Alex Stalock

-Alexander Stalock (/ˈsteɪˌlɒk/ STAY-lok; born July 28, 1987) is an American professional ice hockey goaltender currently playing for the Chicago Blackhawks of the National Hockey League (NHL).
-Stalock was originally drafted 112th overall in the 2005 NHL Entry Draft by the San Jose Sharks.
+Alexander Stalock (/ˈsteɪˌlɒk/ STAY-lok; born July 28, 1987) is an American sports commentator and former professional ice hockey goaltender.
+Stalock was originally drafted 112th overall in the 2005 NHL entry draft by the San Jose Sharks, and also played for the Minnesota Wild and Chicago Blackhawks.
+Following his playing career, Stalock began a broadcasting career with the Sharks as a radio color commentator.